-- The Group's profit for the year was £147 million, giving a total return of 28%, significantly higher than the previous year; - The Group's net asset value increased by 24% to £657 million, or 120 pence per share; - The total property return was ahead of the MSCI UK Quarterly Property Index for the year, and our long-term record of outperformance has been maintained over one, three, five and ten years, and since inception; - EPRA earnings rose by 5% compared to 2020/21, reflecting an increase in occupancy, reduced provisions against debtors and additional income from acquisitions; - Dividends were increased twice during the year, returning to the pre-pandemic level; - One of the loan facilities was re-financed, increasing the term and re-setting the interest to a lower rate; - The net zero carbon pathway has been published; - An assessment of the Group's climate-related risks has been undertaken; - The proportion of the portfolio's EPC ratings (A to C) has increased to 71% from 64% last year; - The number of green leases in place increased by 42 over the year, and - Scope 1 and 2 greenhouse gas emissions fell by -27% compared to the 2019 baseline.
+- The total property return was ahead of the MSCI UK Quarterly Property Index for the year, and our longterm record of outperformance has been maintained over one, three, five and ten years, and since inception; - EPRA earnings rose by 0.5% compared to 2022/23, despite lower occupancy and higher costs; - The portfolio ERV increased by 9% over the year; - Net property income rose by 2.3% compared to the previous year; - Good progress has been made against the net zero carbon pathway, including on-site renewable energy installation; - Key climate-related risk management recommendations have been implemented; - The proportion of the portfolio's EPC ratings (A to C) has increased to 76% from 71% last year; and - Scope 1 and 2 greenhouse gas emissions are 24% below the 2019 baseline.

-The Committee is satisfied that it is appropriate for the second stage of the transition to proceed.
-Accordingly, as outlined in last year's Remuneration Report, the base salaries of the Chief Executive and Finance Director will be increased by 15% to £330,625 and £224,825 respectively from 1 April 2022 and their annual bonus opportunity for 2022/23 will be reduced to 155% of salary (2021/22: 165%).
-The Committee will undertake a similar review next year ahead of the proposed final stage of the transitional plan.
+In light of this performance assessment, the Committee is satisfied that it is appropriate for the final stage of the transition to proceed.
+Accordingly, the base salaries of the Chief Executive and Finance Director will be increased by 15% to £380,219 and £258,549 respectively from 1 April 2023 and their annual bonus opportunity for 2023/24 will be reduced to 145% of salary (2022/23: 155%).